AnselmoGPP/Learn_Computer_Science/topics/computer_graphics/vulkan_fundamentals.md

   - Depth/stencil attachment: Stores depth/stencil information
   - Resolve attachment: Used for resolving multisampled color images (MSAA).

-Fragment shader access to images:
+- Fragment shader's access to images:

   - Pixel access: Subsequent subpasses take inputs from previous subpasses.
 In the fragment shader, these inputs just provide access to the exact same pixel location from the previous subpass.
   - Image access: If we use different render passes where each one renders to an off-screen framebuffer (render to a texture) which is used as input by the next render pass, we get access to the entire rendered image.